Seward Park, Lower East Side

 Visibility/Safety?
 This is one of the more challenging playgrounds for keeping track of kids.
 It’s nearly impossible to see across multiple areas of this playground at once because the play structures are so spread apart.
 There are no gates that separate the playground from the larger park, which is used by people of all ages.
 There is rubber flooring around the play structures (some uneven) while there is also plenty of concrete, and the mosaic tiles under the sprinklers seem like they would get slippery and could possibly cut bare feet.

 Bathroom Emergency?
-There is a restroom onsite but no changing table.
+There is a Parks Department restroom on site.

 Features: Slides, baby swings, universal access swing, big-kid swings, monkey bars, water sprays, shade, benches, bathrooms, nearby coffee and snacks.